Deviantcoin/Deviant-Miscellaneous/windows/Hot-MasterNode-workaround.md

 # Workaround for Hot Masternode on windows
 ## Issue
-You are running a Hot Masternode on Windows Server 2012 and/or Windows Server 2016.
+You are running a Hot Masternode on Windows Server 2012 and/or Windows Server 2016.<br />
-The Masternode status always reach status "MISSING".
+The Masternode status always reach status "MISSING".<br />
-The command `masternode status` executed in debug console, always gives this output:
+The command `masternode status` executed in debug console, always gives this output:<br />
 ```Masternode not found in list of available masternodes.
 Current status: Not capable masternode:```<br />
 You have double checked your configuration, everything seems Ok, simply your Masternode refuse to go online.
 ## Workaround